 BCAA stands for Branched-chain Amino Acids.
 It is one of, if not the most important supplement we can take as grappling martial arts practitioners.
 Most BJJ people train almost every day, we do strength and conditioning and try a diet or a weight cut at some point.
 But what we do not want to do is lose muscle due to a catabolic state.
 This is when our body instead turns to break down our muscles for nutrients.
 Enter BCAA, the catabolism destroyer.

-What BCAAs do, is they increase our body’s protein synthesis and promote the cellular transport that carries out protein synthesis.
+What BCAAs do, is increase our body’s protein synthesis and promote the cellular transport that carries out protein synthesis.
 They also increase the cell’s capacity to synthesize protein.
-On top of it all BCAA’s decrease breakdown of protein.
+On top of it all BCAA’s decrease the breakdown of protein.
 BCAA’s modulate the way our body processes protein and let us process more all the while maintaining the breakdown of protein so we get the most out of it.
 As far as BJJ supplements go, it’s a must-have!

 Creatine is one of those supplements that has gotten mixed responses over the years.
-Creatine increase productivity on and off the mats helps build muscle by aiding in recovery and strengthens skeletal muscles.
+Creatine increases productivity on and off the mats helps build muscle by aiding in recovery and strengthening skeletal muscles.
 It provides an energy boost to help our muscles fire off more rapidly when we need them.
 Sometimes, in those hard training sessions, or in the finals of Worlds, that slight boost that gains you a second of advantage could be the turning point.

 Creatine is an amino acid that, in effect, helps buffer the build-up of lactic acid.
 Lactic acid builds up is what we know as muscle fatigue, cramping or “burning out.”
 The trick with creatine is that you will need to “load” your system for a few days in order to build up a surplus.
 Generally, recommended doses are 20g per day for 5 – 7 days before switching over to a maintenance amount of 5 grams a day.
 The 20 grams of the load should be taken in 5-gram portions throughout the day.
-The best part is that creatine is practically flavorless and easily added to your post workout shakes without any notice.
+The best part is that creatine is practically flavorless and easily added to your post-workout shakes without any notice.
 Oh, and it is very cheap.
 A BJJ supplements stack mainstay if you ask me.

 Omega-3 Fatty Acids